Phonetics and phonology

 • Three categories of sounds must be recognised at the outset: phones (human sounds), phonemes (units which distinguish meaning in a language), allophones (non-distinctive units).

 • Sounds can be divided into consonants and vowels.
 The former can be characterised according to 1) place, 2) manner of articulation and 3) voice (voiceless or voiced).
-For vowels one uses a coordinate system called a vowel quandrangle within which actual vowel values are located.
+For vowels a coordinate system called a vowel quandrangle, within which actual vowel values are located, is used.

 • Phonotactics deals with the combinations of sounds possible and where sounds can occur in a syllable.